EEDTrackerEU

 • Evidence: attach the official source URL, extraction date, calculation method, local working paper, and approval record.

-• Caveat: state when the row is not comparable because of national transposition, data methodology, incomplete NECP coverage, estimated public-body baselines, or different audit-scheme criteria.
+• Caveat: state when the row is not comparable because of national transposition, data methodology, incomplete coverage, estimated public-body baselines, or different audit-scheme criteria.

 Recommended next step